I am Eileen Smith. ExBrooklynite, current Santiaguina (Santiago, Chile dweller). Here are some things you might want to know.

 I studied theoretical linguistics in college, and Masters’ level work in English language teaching pedagogy, taught English for about five years, in Chile and the United States.
 I don’t teach English anymore, but I still love language, and write about it often, particularly my relationship with Spanish.

 I ride a bike.

-Mainly an 14-year old white Bianchi Boardwalk Hybrid.
+Mainly a nearly decades old white Bianchi Boardwalk Hybrid.
 I ride around the city and go on longer jaunts, and will often ask if I can bring my bike into your house when I arrive, as bike theft is common in Santiago.
 I’ve done self-guided, multi-day tours in the United States, Chile, Costa Rica and New Zealand.

 I’m on Social Media

 twitter- @bearshapedspher In English and Spanish about Chile and not.